cmitsakis/workerpool-go/README.md

 Notable differences from other worker pool libraries:

-- Each worker can maintain a connection.
+- Each worker can maintain a "connection" for the duration of the time it is active.
+  A "connection" can in fact be any type of value returned by the worker initialization function.
+Connection is just the most obvious use-case for such value.
   This is useful if you want to implement a crawler or email sender and want to avoid reconnecting for each job.
 - You don't submit a closure for each job.
 Instead you pass a handler function at the creation of the pool and then you submit job payloads.
 - You can connect worker pools into a pipeline.
 That way you can increase performance by separating IO-intensive from CPU-intensive tasks.